savashn/ecewo-docs/src/content/docs/docs/authentication.md

      // If the user hasn't, return an error with 401 status code if (!sess)
     {
-        reply(res, "401 Unauthorized", "text/plain", "You must be logged in.");
+        reply(res, 401, "text/plain", "You must be logged in.");
         return;
     }

     // If has, let the user in
-    reply(res, "200 OK", "text/plain", "Welcome to the protected area!");
+    reply(res, 200, "text/plain", "Welcome to the protected area!");
 }
 ```